keyboardDrummer/typeless/README.md

 function square(x) {
   return x + x;
          ^^^^^
-  // The value 9 was expected but it was 6.
+  // The value 9 was expected but it was 6, with a link to the assert.equal that caused this error.
 }
 ```